 This is my personal getaway from the idle time caused by the Corona winter-lockdown 2020/21: a stereo reflex camera based on the Nikon EM.
 This budget SLR from the early 1980s is one of the most straightforward camera constructions ever made.
 It is concieved around two major centrepieces made by subcontractors: The Seiko MFC-E focal plane shutter unit and an integrated camera controlling circuit M51858 made by Toshiba.
 For the rest of the camera Nikon used extremely downsized standard technology but without any compromises in terms of rigidity.
 In contrast to low budget cameras made ten years later all parts are still made of metal and the film transport and cocking mechanism are bedded in ball bearings.

 Above the Seiko MFC-E shutter.
-Metal Focalplane Compact with Elektomagnetical control.
+Metal Focalplane Compact with Electromagnetical control.
 This shutter unit was used in many contemporary SLR cameras like the Pentax ME, Minolta XD7, Leica R4, Mamiya ZE and others.
-One of the Main idea of this construction was that the first curtain ("opening curtain") returns to the closing position after the second curtain has travelled across the film gate annihilating the remaining energy of the mechanism.
+One of the main ideas of this construction was that the first curtain ("opening curtain") returns to the closing position after the second curtain has travelled across the film gate annihilating the remaining energy of the mechanism.
 As a result in the "fired" position of the shutter both the first and the second curtain are blocking the film gate making absolutely sure that no light can "crawl" past the metal sheets of the curtains.
 This made this Seiko MFC perfect for applications in viewfinder cameras, where no mirror is blocking most of the light.
 In my Nikon EM Stereo Camera this feature is very good for the left channel that doesn't have a mirror.

 Since the Nikon EM is a rather lightweight single lens reflex camera, my stereo version is lightweight as well (especially compared to the above Stereo-Nikkormat).
 The aluminium chassis of the EM weighs just around 70 gramms; the above chassis of the stereo EM about 100 gramms.
 No less it feels quite rigid.